Nina García: Other work

-Her opinions stretch beyond the fashion industry as she takes on roles in spaces like television and mainstream media.
+Her impact reaches beyond the fashion industry, as she takes on roles in spaces like television and mainstream media.
 She has hosted the red carpet for ABC's Oscar telecast, has been a judge on the Peabody Award-winning show Project Runway since it launched in 2004, and serves as a style expert on programs including Good Morning America, The View, Today, and CNN.

-In May 2016, Garcia joined the advisory board of fashion tech company Nineteenth Amendment, a platform for independent fashion designers to launch collections and have their designs made on demand, sustainably in the US.
+In May 2016, Garcia joined the advisory board of fashion tech company Nineteenth Amendment, a platform for independent fashion designers to launch collections and have their designs made on demand and sustainably in the US.

 Author

 García is the author of four books.
 On September 5, 2007, Garcia's book, The Little Black Book of Style (HarperCollins) was released.
 The book has been translated into Spanish and Portuguese.
 In August 2008, Garcia's second book for HarperCollins, The One Hundred: A Guide to the Pieces Every Stylish Woman Must Own was released.
 Garcia's third book, The Style Strategy was published in August 2009.
 Nina Garcia's Look Book was published in September 2010.